-• create a positive environment with high expectations;

-- emphasise the importance of being valued as an individual within the group; - promote, through example, honesty and courtesy; - provide a caring and effective learning environment; - encourage relationships based on kindness, respect and understanding of the needs of others; - ensure fair treatment for all regardless of age, gender, race, ability and disability; - show appreciation of the efforts and contributions of all.
+- create a positive environment with high expectations and a sense of belonging for all; - emphasise the importance of being valued as an individual; - promote, through example, honesty, respect and courtesy; - provide a caring, effective and restorative learning environment; - encourage relationships based on kindness, respect and understanding of the needs of others; - ensure fair treatment for all regardless of age, gender, race, ability and disability; - show appreciation of the efforts and contributions of all.

-6.5 Pupils
+6.5.
+Pupils

 All pupils have a duty to report bullying.
-If pupils become aware of hurtful behaviour, they should reassure their peers involved that they will act and inform an adult without delay.
+If pupils become aware of hurtful behaviour, they should reassure their peers involved that they will act and inform a member of staff/adult without delay.

-6.6 Role of Parents / Carers
+6.6.
+Role of Parents

-We aim to work closely with parents/carers so that the pupils in our care receive consistent messages about appropriate behaviour both in and out of school.
+We aim to work closely with parents so that the pupils in our Trust schools receive consistent messages about appropriate behaviour both in and out of school.

 Behaviour expectations are clearly communicated within our school communities.

-We expect all parents/carers to support their child's learning and to co-operate with the school.
-We work hard to build positive relationships with parents/carers and will always inform parents/carers if we have concerns about their child's welfare or behaviour.
+We expect all parents to support their child's learning and to co-operate with the school.
+We work hard to build positive relationships with parents and will always inform parents if we have concerns about their child's welfare or behaviour.

-If the school uses reasonable sanctions to manage a child's behaviour, it is essential that parents/carers support the actions of the school.
-If parents/carers have concerns about the way that their child has been treated, they should initially contact the class teacher.
-If concerns remain, parents/carers should speak with a member of the Senior Leadership Team.
-If after this, concerns remain, parents/carers should speak to the headteacher.
+If the school is required to use reasonable sanctions to manage a child's behaviour, it is essential that parents support the actions of the school.
+If parents have concerns about the way that their child has been treated, they should make contact with the school.
+If concerns remain, parents should speak with a member of the Senior Leadership Team.
+If after this, concerns remain, parents should speak to the Headteacher.

-For more information, go to Oxfordshire County Council's 'Help if your child is being bullied' webpage.
+For further information, parents could visit Oxfordshire County Council's 'Help if your child is being bullied' webpage.

-Should a parent/carer wish to pursue a complaint regarding bullying, they should refer to the Trust Complaints Policy (found on school websites).
+Should a parent wish to pursue a complaint regarding bullying, they should refer to the Trust Complaints Procedure (found on Trust and school websites).